peter/jsonapitest/README.md

 ### API Call

-The API call lies at the heart of your API testing and it is made up of an HTTP request and one or more assertions against the response.
+The API call lies at the heart of API testing and it is made up of an HTTP request and one or more assertions against the response.
 An API call can also save data from the HTTP response for use in later API calls.

-### The Request
+### Request

 The `request` property of each API call is an object with the following properties: